 episodes of which are described at the link just given and in the book

-Belief in UFO's often has religious overtones (e.g. the ET's substitute for
+Belief in UFO's can have religious overtones (e.g. the

-the second coming of Christ) and has sometimes been linked to
+ET's substitute for the second coming of Christ) and has sometimes

 Finally, what about the credibility of an almost impenetrable

 government conspiracy to cover up evidence of alien visitations for

 the last 60 years?